marvin-schmitt/marvin-schmitt.github.io/_pages/about.md

 My research and interests
 ======

-My research interests lie in particular with (face-to-face) conversation.
+My research revolves around studying meaning in (face-to-face) conversation.
 The human conduct of conversing is of interest to me as a formal semanticist/pragamticist for different reasons.
 Here are two big points from that list:

 1. Conversations are interactions between social agents.
-It is interaction directed at others and self.
-This interaction is constrained by behavioral norms which shape the conduct of the interactants and thereby also the structure of the conversation.
-Understanding the rules of the interaction therefore helps us understanding the structural properties of conversations.
-This is of interest to pragmatics.
+In conversations, _qua_ interaction, we are performing actions.
+These actions have also been called _speech acts_ and are a particular instance of meaning.
+Our utterances are not just taken to be flows of air, but they are understood as actions, such as asking a question, answering a question, all the way to declaring war and peace.
+The study of conversations helps us understanding how these meanings arise and how agents come to understand utterances in certain ways.
+This is a central topic of both conversation analysis and pragmatics.
+In the former tradition, this is called _action formation and ascription_ and in pragmatics, or _speech act theory_, this may be called _speech act generation and interpretation_.
+In the big picture, these topics are central to understanding human life as such, because speech acts are foundational to human societies.
+Human life is on the large scale symbolic interaction on the backdrop of intersubjectively shared symbolic systems which shape and reshape our indentities and understanding of ourselves and others.
+Our world is mostly a symbolic world.
+2. The first point already hints at another dimension, the cognivite underpinnings of social interaction.
+Social interaction is conduct based on interpretation, hence, information processing.
+Interpretation as a formal and cognitive process is central to formal semantics and pragmatics as both disciplines study meaning in relation to interpretation, which is understood as information processing.

-2. Conversations are not just instances of interactions between social agents.
+4. Conversations are not just instances of interactions between social agents.
 These agents are cognitive agents.
 This is crucial, for most of conversation is action based on interpretation, and interpretation is a complicated cognitive process.
 Of particular interest to both semantics and pragmatics are aspects of interpretation concerned with meaning.
-Besides, interpretation as a cognitive process is information processing, and this makes interpretation a phenomenon interesting for logic, mathematics, and computer science.
+On an aside, interpretation as a cognitive process is information processing, and this makes interpretation a phenomenon interesting to logic, mathematics, and computer science.

-In a slogan _The study of conversation is the study of grammar in the context of cognition and social interaction_
+In a slogan _The linguistic study of conversation is the study of grammar in the context of cognition and social interaction_

 In my research I am combining conversation analysis, logic, mathematics, and formal semantics/pragmatics to study conversational phenomena such as the meaning and use of particles.
-This approach is highlighted in my PhD thesis in which I am investigating the meaning and use of the particle _okay_ in spoken German.
+I am valuing formal rigor and descriptive adequacy as scientific maxims.
+This approach is highlighted in my PhD thesis (in progress) in which I am investigating the meaning and use of the particle _okay_ in spoken German, for which see below.

-Hello world